Assam government proposes insurance scheme for journalists

 Presenting the budget in the assembly yesterday, Assam Finance Minister Himanta Biswa Sarma said, "I have earmarked a budgetary allocation of Rs 63 crore in 2018-19 for the (Information and Public Relations) Department (that would implement schemes for journalists).

-The New Journalist Insurance Scheme would ensure security and protection of the journalists and their families, he said.
+"With a view to ensure security and protection of the journalists, their families, I propose to introduce a new scheme Journalist Insurance Scheme," Sarma said.

 The minister said he has made necessary provision for media fellowship for pursuing higher studies in journalism so that 20 media persons can be selected for it at the rate of Rs 50,000 each.